Carrie Tergin

-Carrie Tergin (born 1972) is the current mayor of Jefferson City, Missouri.
-She is the second female mayor of Jefferson City.
+Carrie Tergin (born 1972) was the 60th mayor of Jefferson City, Missouri.
+She served from 2015-2023.
+She was the second female mayor of Jefferson City.

 Political career

 Before being elected mayor, Tergin served on the Jefferson City council for six years.

 Tergin was elected mayor of Jefferson City with 41% of the vote on April 6, 2015.
 She was reelected in 2019 with 84% of the vote.
 She said she emulates Missouri First Lady Teresa Parson and put a sign on her door that reads "The People's Office," honoring Parson's openness.
 During the coronavirus pandemic in March 2020, Tergin signed an emergency proclamation that directed all Jefferson City residents to comply with the provisions of any order issued by the Cole County Health Department.
 In June 2020, she voted in favor of using Chesterfield Hotels, architecture and design firm Arcturis, Peckham Architecture and Central Missouri Professional Services to redevelop the Missouri State Penitentiary site.